urpylka/img-builder/docs/network.md

 # Network

-Image's network based on `ifup`, `ifdown` and `networking` service.
+Image's network based on `networking` service.
+It uses `ifup`, `ifdown` utilites.
 File `/etc/network/interfaces.d/redirect` has the string to use configs from `/boot/img-builder/interfaces.d`.
-All files without the extension will be used by `networking` service.
+All files without extensions will be used by `networking` service.

 There are two pre-configurations of network `/boot/img-builder/interfaces.d/router` and `/boot/img-builder/interfaces.d/client.uncommentme`.